JackBilbo/lxn/README.md

 - The map can not be panned.
 To avoid collision with „click and drag“ page changing another „mode switch“ would be needed.
 Considering the current quality of the ingame map, I don’t think it’s worth the added complexity.

-- „Thermalling help“ through the typical green and red dots is a very basic „quick and dirty“ implementation
+- „Thermalling help“ through the typical green and red dots is a very basic „quick and dirty“ implementation.
+So far it can not be toggled.
+As soon as you are in the air the dotted trail will show.